8 Day Summer Photography Workshop in Iceland

 Accommodation in hotels and guesthouses.
 Rooms with private bathrooms.

-All breakfasts; Group Dinner on day 1 and 7
+Group dinner on day 1 and 7

 Activities